Guideline for developing a security plan for safeguarding controlled goods

 3.2 Authorized individual

-An owner or senior official of the organization who is identified as a business official and signed section H of the Application for registration for that organization.
+An owner or senior official of the organization who is identified as a business official and signed section H of the application for registration (PDF, 592KB) for that organization.

 3.3 Controlled goods